apple-fritter/doppelganger/README.md

 > Make sure you have the necessary permissions to load scripts in XChat, as some IRC networks or security settings may restrict loading external scripts.

 ## Included scripts
+There are two scripts included in this repository, `popups.py`, and `ctcp.py`.
+The following subsections contain a detailed explanation of both:

+---
 ### ctcp.py
 The script is designed to provide specific functionalities within the X-Chat IRC client.
 The script provides selective CTCP handling, responding to specific commands while ignoring others, and disables DCC/XDCC functionality within the X-Chat IRC client.